loda-lang/loda-programs/programs/oeis/list3.md

 * [A304171](http://oeis.org/A304171) ([L24 program](A304171.asm)): a(n) = 87*2^n - 38 (n>=0).
 * [A304172](http://oeis.org/A304172) ([L25 program](A304172.asm)): a(n) = 99*2^n - 45 (n>=0).
 * [A304205](http://oeis.org/A304205) ([L03 program](A304205.asm)): Numbers k such that 24*k + 6 is congruent to 0 (mod 49).
+* [A304274](http://oeis.org/A304274) ([L08 program](A304274.asm)): The concatenation of the first n elements is the largest positive even number with n digits when written in base 3/2.
 * [A304370](http://oeis.org/A304370) ([L22 program](A304370.asm)): Number of function calls of the first kind required to compute ack(3,n), where ack denotes the Ackermann function.
 * [A304371](http://oeis.org/A304371) ([L16 program](A304371.asm)): Number of function calls of the second kind required to compute ack(3,n), where ack denotes the Ackermann function.
 * [A304374](http://oeis.org/A304374) ([L10 program](A304374.asm)): a(n) = 9*n^2 + 21*n - 6 (n>=1).